Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 +--------------+  +--------------+    +--------------+
 ~~~~

-- Scope: The MCP Server is hosted within the operator's local network, collocated with the O&M Console and MCP Client.
+- Scope: The MCP Server,collocated with the LLM model and MCP Client, is hosted within the operator's local network, the network devices stay as it is.
 - Key Characteristics:
   - Low Latency: Direct access to network devices minimizes tool execution delays.
   - Data Control: All processing (LLM queries, tool executions) remains within the operator’s infrastructure.